NXPHoverGames/Doom-MCX/README.md

 ### Flashing

 > [!NOTE]
 > [NXP Linkserver](https://www.nxp.com/design/design-center/software/development-software/mcuxpresso-software-and-tools-/linkserver-for-microcontrollers:LINKERSERVER) v1.5.30 or newer has to be installed.
+See [Zephyr LinkServer guide](https://docs.zephyrproject.org/latest/develop/flash_debug/host-tools.html#linkserver-debug-host-tools) for more information.

 To flash the application to the FRDM-MCXN947 board.
 Connect a USB-C cable to the "MCU-Link" USB-C port and run the following command: